Stephen Stock is a member of the NBC Bay Area Investigative Team (The Unit).

-His work garnered two different citations by Florida’s Associated Press as Best Investigative Report, an Individual Achievement honor and two different Best in TV awards.
+His work garnered an Associated Press Mark Twain award, two different citations by Florida’s Associated Press as Best Investigative Report, an Individual Achievement honor and two different Best in TV awards.
 He’s also been honored several times by the Society of Professional Journalist’s Green Eyeshade Awards (covering 11 different states) and been cited twice as the Best of Television category.

-He’s also won several Edward R Murrow Awards, including one for his work on close calls between airplanes in the air and on the ground in South Florida.
-Stock also garnered several Suncoast Regional Emmy awards for his investigations into cargo theft in the United States, medical mistakes where patients were billed by doctors anyway and political blackmail involving strip clubs in Miami Beach.
-In all he’s won ten individual and team regional Emmy Awards.
+He’s also won three Edward R Murrow Awards, including one for his work exposing the practice of having children work in the fields of American agriculture and one for his work documenting the number of close calls between airplanes in the air and on the ground in South Florida.
+Stock also garnered a local Emmy Award from the Northern California Chapter of the National Academy of Television Arts and Sciences (NATAS).
+He's also won Suncoast Regional NATAS Emmy Awards for his investigations into cargo theft in the United States, medical mistakes where patients were billed by doctors anyway and political blackmail involving strip clubs in Miami Beach.
+In all he’s won eleven individual and team regional Emmy Awards.

 You might have also seen Stephen covering hurricanes (he’s been in the middle of 37 named storms including the middle of seven hurricane eyes) or space shuttle launches and landings (he’s covered 42 of them including the last shuttle flight ever.)
 For nearly a decade Stephen served as a contributing correspondent for NBC News, MSNBC and NBC News Channel, covering hurricanes, shuttle launches and other nationally important stories that happened in the Southeast and broadcasting those stories to NBC stations throughout the nation.